AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 - Fight worms
 - Take plat stalk from left pile
 - Take claws and armor from right pile
-- Give armor to darf and warriors
+- Give armor to dwarf and warriors
 - Create flute by using claw and plant stalk together
 - Go back, straight